andergod/Website3/content/blogs/Webscraping.md

 ## Importing data

-The first step is to get the data from different website crypto news.
+The first step is to get the data from different crypto news websites.
 The class , WebsiteData, is designed to perform web scraping on news websites related to cryptocurrency.
 The class provides methods to retrieve relevant posts' URLs from various sources such as Crypto News, Coindesk, Yahoo Finance, and The Independent.
 Additionally, there's a method to extract the textual content from a given URL based on the specified type.

 The scraping process involves making HTTP requests to the respective URLs, parsing the HTML content using BeautifulSoup, and extracting relevant information.
 The class is modular, with each method focusing on a specific website, enhancing code organization and readability.
 The text_from_relevant method further allows customization based on the source type, handling specific cases like removing unwanted content or truncating text.